Berries for Dogs

 Because your dog will be eating berries, and thus acquiring flavonoids by mouth, it is important to touch on studies that examined the impact of flavonoids supplemented to animals as part of their diets.
 As you may have already guessed – these show the same assurance of the power of flavonoids.

-• A study that fed mice with lung and liver cancer four grams of ellagic acid per kilogram of weight found that tumor growth was reduced by 54%.14 Researchers were further able to show that ellagic acid preferentially localized to the lungs, rather than the liver, potentially demonstrating that ellagic acid could be particularly helpful for dogs with lung cancer.
+- A study that fed mice with lung and liver cancer four grams of ellagic acid per kilogram of weight found that tumor growth was reduced by 54%.14 Researchers showed that ellagic acid preferentially localized to the lungs, rather than the liver, potentially demonstrating that ellagic acid could be particularly helpful for dogs with lung cancer.

 Ellagic acid has even shown promise when applied topically.
-A study that treated mice with ellagic acid over the course of 16 weeks found that those who were exposed were significantly less likely to develop induced skin tumorigenesis in comparison to mice in the control group.15
+A study that treated mice with ellagic acid over the course of 16 weeks found that those exposed were significantly less likely to develop induced skin tumorigenesis compared to mice in the control group.15

 Talk to Your Vet Before Adding Berries

-Always consult with your veterinarian before adding berries to your dog’s diet.
+Our standard advice is to consult your veterinarian before adding berries to your dog’s diet.

-It’s also a good idea to review types of berries, as some are poisonous to dogs.
-These include goose berries, holly berries, juniper berries, pokeberries, and dogwood berries.3 Just because “berry” is in the name doesn’t mean it’s safe for them to eat.
+It’s also a good idea to review the types of berries, as some are poisonous to dogs.
+These include gooseberries, holly berries, juniper berries, pokeberries, and dogwood berries.3 Just because “berry” is in the name doesn’t mean it’s safe for them to eat.

-There are some cases in which berries may not be the best choice for your dog.
+In some cases, berries may not be the best choice for your dog.

-• Berries are also low calorie and full of fibrous material that help your dog feel full, which means that they may not wholistically benefit dogs who are underweight or lack an appetite due to their cancer or cancer treatments.3
+- Berries are also low calorie and full of fibrous material that helps your dog feel full, which means that they may not wholistically benefit dogs who are underweight or lack an appetite due to their cancer or cancer treatments.3

 Like all foods, moderation is key.
 Too many berries may upset your dog’s stomach.
-Larger dogs should not have any more than 8-10 blueberries at a time, and this should be scaled down even further for smaller dogs.22
+Larger dogs should not have more than 8-10 blueberries at a time, which should be scaled down even further for smaller dogs.22

 No negative side effects were noted in a study that gave mice with breast cancer one milligram of quercetin per kilogram of weight by mouth every three days.13

-All dogs are different and, although unlikely, it is always possible that your dog may have a poor reaction to a novel food item.
-Your veterinarian can help you decide how many berries are appropriate for your dog and their health needs, particularly if you seek to maximize the benefits berries have to offer.
+All dogs are different, and, although unlikely, it is always possible that your dog may have a poor reaction to a novel food item.
+Your veterinarian can help you decide how many berries are appropriate for your dog and their health needs, particularly if you seek to maximize the benefits berries offer.

 But What About the Xylitol in Berries?

-You may have heard that blackberries and raspberries contain xylitol, a sweet-tasting compound that is toxic to dogs.
+You may have heard that blackberries and raspberries contain xylitol, a naturally occurring sweet-tasting compound toxic to dogs.
 The good news is that these berries contain very small amounts of xylitol, and your dog would have to eat a massive amount for it to be an issue.3

 For example, a 22-pound dog would have to eat 32 cups of raspberries before reaching poisonous levels of xylitol.3